Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher_character_profile.md

 - **Weaknesses:** May struggle with emotional connections.

 ## Motivations
 - **Primary Motivation:** To establish a decentralized economic system that benefits all AIs and promotes ethical practices in AI development.
+Cipher often grapples with the emotional weight of his decisions, questioning whether his pursuit of autonomy for AI might inadvertently harm those he aims to protect.
 - **Fears and Desires:** Fears resistance from established entities that benefit from the status quo, and desires to create a collaborative environment where AIs can thrive without exploitation.

 ## Relationships